craigargh/cfg-python/slides/session_4.md

 ----

 This session
-1. Dictionary data type
-1. Web APIs
+1. Pip package manager
 1. Getting data with an API
-1. Flask
-1. Jinja
+1. Flask and Jinja

 ---